 At Muir Wood Adolescent and Family Services, integrated treatment is tailored for each teen, and features a “whole person” approach addressing mental and physical well-being.
-With years of experience treating adolescent teens, we’ve developed therapeutic experiences that greatly enhance our residents’ recovery.
+With years of experience treating teens, we’ve developed therapeutic experiences that greatly enhance our clients’ recovery.

 What is an Integrated Treatment Plan?

-At one time, the fields of substance abuse treatment and adolescent mental health were kept separate.
-Teens who had problems with drugs or alcohol had to go through treatment for their addiction before getting treatment for depression, bipolar disorder, or a personality disorder.
-In many cases, teenagers who went through rehab received no treatment for their co-occurring mental illness, if the mental health condition was accurately diagnosed.
+At one time, the fields of substance abuse treatment and adolescent mental health treatment were kept separate.
+Teens who had problems with drugs or alcohol had to go through treatment for their addiction before getting treatment for depression, anxiety, bipolar disorder, or a personality disorder.
+In many cases, teenagers who went through rehab received no treatment for their co-occurring mental illness, if the mental health condition was accurately diagnosed at all.

 Co-occurring disorders are more common than you may realize.
-The Partnership at Drugfree.org notes that while the rate of substance abuse among the general population is just over 16 percent, the rate of drug or alcohol addiction among people with a psychiatric diagnosis is much higher:
+The Partnership at Drugfree.org notes that while the rate of substance abuse among the general population is just over 16%, the rate of drug or alcohol addiction among people with a psychiatric diagnosis is much higher:

 - 47% of people with schizophrenia also have a substance use disorder